No one wants to live through a bad accident or medical emergency.

 The specific details outlined in liability waivers vary significantly based on the specific activities covered by the form.
 Outdoor music festivals, for instance, wouldn’t address the same boating or ocean safety issues covered by a whale watching tour operator — that is, of course, unless the festival was at a beach.

-There are, however, some common elements that liability forms should include to be legally sound:
+There are, however, some common elements that liability forms typically include:

 - Customer, patient, employee, vendor, or client details, such as names, addresses, telephone numbers, emergency contacts, email addresses, dates of birth, or identification numbers.

-- Your business information, such as names, addresses, telephone numbers, email addresses, website links, and company license numbers.
+- The provider’s business information, such as names, addresses, telephone numbers, email addresses, website links, and company license numbers.

 - A release of liability that provides a clear and detailed outline of potential risks tied to an activity.
-This section must be free of jargon so that someone who isn’t a lawyer can reasonably understand it.
-It should not only address all possible outcomes but also explain the extent of your company’s responsibility to the person signing the form.
-For example, if a concert is cancelled at the last minute, your company can issue a refund or another ticket for a rescheduled date — all options should be explained clearly in this section.
-If your company does not want to be responsible or liable for any potential outcome, that must be detailed and specified here.
+This section is ideally written in plain English (or other language)possible outcomes but also explain the extent of the provider’s responsibility to the person signing the form.
+For example, if a concert is cancelled at the last minute, your company can issue a refund or another ticket for a rescheduled date — the customer’s options should be explained clearly in this section.

 - Signatures of all parties named in a waiver, including company representatives and each person participating in an activity.
-This section must include the date a waiver was signed.
+This section must include the date the waiver was signed.

 How JotForm can customize waivers